railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_manage.rst

 Sign in and out
 ---------------

 In some companies, staff have to sign in when they arrive at work and sign out again at the end of the day.
-If each employee has been linked to a system user, then they can sign in on Open ERP by using the menu  *Human Resources > Attendances > Sign in / Out* .
+If each employee has been linked to a system user, then they can sign in on Open ERP by using the menu :menuselection:`Human Resources --> Attendances --> Sign in / Out`.

 If an employee has forgotten to sign out on leaving, the system proposes that they sign out manually and type in the time that they left when they come in again the next day.
-The gives you a simple way of managing forgotten sign-outs.
+The gives you a simple way of managing forgotten sign-outs, :menuselection:`Human Resources --> Employees`.

- *Human Resources > Employees*

 To get the detail of attendances from an employee's form in Open ERP you can use the three available reports: